 Here are additional statistics about San Diego County drug and alcohol use for people aged 12 and older from the study year:1

-- Over 24% engaged in binge drinking
+Over 24% of San Diego’s residents admit to engaging in binge drinking

 There were 532 deaths caused by heroin, alcohol, and other illicit drugs in San Diego County in 2019.2